rbeeli/Fastback.jl/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)
 ![Maintenance](https://img.shields.io/maintenance/yes/2024)

-Fastback provides a lightweight, flexible and highly efficient event-based backtesting framework for quantitative trading strategies.
+Fastback provides a lightweight, flexible and highly efficient event-based backtesting library for quantitative trading strategies.

+The main value of Fastback is provided by the account and bookkeeping implementation.
+It keeps track of the open positions, account balance and equity.
+Furthermore, the execution logic supports fees, slippage, partial fills and execution delays in its design.

-Fastback does not try to model every aspect of a trading system, e.g. brokers, data sources, logging etc., but rather provides basic building blocks to create a custom backtesting environment that is easy to understand and extend.
+Fastback does not try to model every aspect of a trading system, e.g. brokers, data sources, logging etc.
+Instead, it provides basic building blocks for creating a custom backtesting environment that is easy to understand and extend.
+For example, Fastback has no notion of "strategy" or "indicator", such constructs are highly strategy implementation specific and therefore up to the user to define.

 The event-based architecture aims to mimic the way a real-world trading systems works, where new data is ingested as a continuous data stream, i.e. events.
 This reduces the implementation gap from backtesting to real-world execution significantly compared to a vectorized backtesting frameworks.

 ## Features